Is the CNS-CP exam only for Clinical Nurse Specialists (CNSs)?

 Will this exam take the place of initial licensure or certification as a CNS?

-Will a DNP be required for advanced practice certification in 2015?
+Will a DNP be required for advanced practice certification?

 Will holding the CNS perioperative specialty certification meet my state’s APRN licensure requirements?

-Because licensure requirements for Advanced Practice Nursing (APN) vary significantly from state to state, CCI cannot guarantee that CNS Perioperative Specialty certification will meet your state's licensure requirements.
-Your state board of nursing can answer your licensing questions and help determine how this certification can benefit your advanced practice specialty role.
-You may also wish to check with your employer regarding internal practice guidelines.
+Because licensure requirements for APRNs vary widely from state to state, CCI cannot guarantee that CNS Perioperative Specialty certification will meet your state's licensure requirements.
+Check with your state board of nursing to determine how this certification can benefit your advanced practice specialty role.
+You may also wish to check with your employer regarding facility scope of practice guidelines.
 To contact your state board of nursing, click here.

 What will this additional certification do for me?

-Specialty certification helps bridge the gap between initial certification as an APRN and actual practice.
+CNS-CP certification helps bridge the gap between primary certification as an APRN and perioperative specialty practice.
 This credential: